ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 To be clear, this document is not proposing or advocating rolling back any of the privacy enhancements for the viewers.
 Instead the authors hope to help educate the IETF and others on the practical operational impacts of these enhancements and to eventually develop approaches that can help mitigate such impacts.

-The authors also readily acknowledge the many challenges and difficulties in improving Internet privacy into something as complex as the Internet while maintaining compatibiltiy with the wildly varied applications and uses the Internet\'s users rely upon daily in their lives.
+The authors also readily acknowledge the many challenges and difficulties in improving Internet privacy in an area as complex as the world wide web while also maintaining compatibiltiy with the wildly varied applications and uses the Internet\'s users rely upon daily in their lives.
 This is hard stuff and it's very natural for there to be operational considerations that must be understood and folded back into architectural designs and consumer products.

-The hope in developing this document is to provide meaningful and helpful feedback from the streaming application and streaming platform operational perspective to help the enhanced privacy architecture work being done at the IETF.
+The motivation in developing this document is to provide a meaningful and helpful feedback from the streaming application and streaming platform operational perspective to help the enhanced privacy architecture work being done at the IETF.

 ## Streaming Video Architects and Privacy Enhancement Designers Working Together

-This document is not intended to challenge the need for privacy enhancements for the Internet, instead the hope is to illustrate impacts of such changes to the billions of users of Streaming Video delivered over the Internet so that the designers of privacy enhancements and the designers of services built on them can better understand the impacts of different design choices and perhaps find ways to mitigate such impacts through altered design choices.
+This document is not intended to challenge the need for privacy enhancements for the Internet, instead the hope is to illustrate impacts of such changes to the billions of users of streaming video delivered over the Internet so that the designers of privacy enhancements and the designers of services built on them can better understand the impacts of different design choices and perhaps find ways to mitigate such impacts through altered design choices.

-Given the popularity of streaming video with the Internet\'s users and it\'s importancne to network operators, streaming platform operators and many others it only makes sense that as the IETF and it\'s participants work on improving privacy for those same users that the two efforts work together for everyone\'s benefit.
+Given the popularity of streaming video with the Internet\'s users and it\'s importance to network operators, streaming platform operators and many others, it only makes sense that as the IETF and it\'s participants work on improving privacy for those same users that the two efforts work together for everyone\'s benefit.

 ## Possible Outcomes